airyhq/airy/README.md

 $ vagrant reload
 ```

-You can delete and re-create the whole environment with the following commands
+You can delete and re-create the whole environment with the following commands:
 ```sh
 $ cd infrastructure
 $ vagrant destroy